 With the nation having been embroiled in war for decades, Sudan’s film scene—once led by the great Sudanese film maker Gadalla Gubara—has been on a steady decline, coming to a practical halt.

 But that should come as no surprise seeing as there was virtually no support for the film scene once Omar al-Bashir came in to power, with all cinemas (which were government-owned) forced to close or sold off.
-But with his 30-year-rule coming to an end, the local cinema scene is seeing a major revival.
+But after his 30-year-rule came to an end, the local cinema scene is seeing a major revival.

 The last two years alone have seen a slew of new Sudanese films come out—with a few even scoring awards.
-We’ve rounded up our favourites for you.
+We’ve rounded up our favorites for you.

 You Will Die at Twenty